kashifnq/kashifnq.github.io/index.md

 ### About me

-I'm a **Associate Professor** of Cyber Security at the **Department of Electronic and Computer Engineering at the University of Limerick, Ireland.** at <a href="https://www.ul.ie/scieng/schools-and-departments/department-electronic-and-computer-engineering/dr-kashif-naseer" target="_blank">*Department of Electronic and Computer Engineering at the University of Limerick, Ireland.</a> 🇲🇽 and I am also actively involved in the <a href="https://www.cyberskills.ie/" target="_blank">*Cyber Skills project, a HEA-HCI Pillar 3 initiative Ireland.</a> 🇫🇷
+I'm a **Associate Professor** of Cyber Security at the at <a href="https://www.ul.ie/scieng/schools-and-departments/department-electronic-and-computer-engineering/dr-kashif-naseer" target="_blank">*Department of Electronic and Computer Engineering at the University of Limerick, Ireland.</a> and I am also actively involved in the <a href="https://www.cyberskills.ie/" target="_blank">*Cyber Skills project, a HEA-HCI Pillar 3 initiative Ireland.</a>

 Currently I'm working in kidney stone classification in endoscopic images at the [CV-INSIDE Lab](https://www.researchgate.net/lab/CV-INSIDE-Computer-Vision-for-Image-aNalysiS-bIomeDical-Engineering-Gilberto-Ochoa-Ruiz) under the direction of [*Gilberto Ochoa-Ruiz](https://scholar.google.com/citations?user=DDtiliwAAAAJ&hl=en) and [**Christian Daul](https://scholar.google.fr/citations?user=XPH6u74AAAAJ&hl=fr)